Million Dollar Smoked Mac and Cheese

 I have to admit there have been some tremendous improvements in some of the store bought dinners you can get today.
 The manufacturers are realizing that people want more flavor and perhaps healthier options today.
 The old boxed product we all grew up with wasn’t all that healthy!

 I don’t think that even the best packaged product out there can come close to rivaling the taste of a homemade.
-This Mac and Cheese is unbelievable.
+This Mac and Cheese is unbelievable and is the perfect side dish for any occasion.
 Once you try this Million Dollar Smoked Mac and Cheese, you might feel like you won the lottery!

 Million Dollar Smoked Mac and Cheese Recipe

 - 1 Pound Macaroni

 - 4 TBSP Butter

 - 2 TSP Garlic Finely Chopped

 - 1 TSP each of Salt & freshly ground pepper

 - 1 Cup each grated sharp Cheddar Cheese & Jalapeno Jack cheese

 - 1/2 Cup Sour Cream